DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-11-23-improving-the-qualifications-section-of-the-application-details-page.md

 - degrees
 - GCSEs or equivalents
-- English as a foreign language qualification - if the candidate is not British or Irish, and did not say that English is not a foreign language to them
+- English as a foreign language qualification - if the candidate is not from the UK or Ireland, and did not say that English is not a foreign language to them
 - A levels and other qualifications

 ### Degrees